Greptile AI Code Review Tool - Automated GitHub PR Review Bot with Full Codebase Understanding

 Cody

-Cody's chat interface emphasizes codebase context awareness, allowing developers to use @-mentions to pull in specific context from files, symbols, and repositories.
+Cody’s chat interface focuses on deep codebase awareness, allowing developers to use @-mentions to pull in specific context from files, symbols, and repositories.
 The chat system is designed to handle complex queries across multiple files and provides interactive debugging capabilities.
-It integrates well with the IDE's native features and supports custom prompts for common tasks.
+It integrates well with IDE-native features and supports custom prompts for common tasks.

 Cursor

-Cursor employs automatic indexing of codebases with embeddings-based search for accurate code references.
-The system allows customizable indexing rules via .cursorignore and maintains a privacy-focused design without storing plaintext code.
-The context awareness extends to terminal integration and recent code changes.
+Cursor implements automatic indexing of codebases, using embeddings-based search for accurate code references.
+Users can customize indexing rules via .cursorignore, ensuring that only relevant project files are processed while maintaining privacy.
+The system extends its context awareness to terminal integration and recent code changes.

 Cody

-Cody excels in context awareness with multiple retrieval methods, including Keyword Search, Sourcegraph Search API, and Code Graph analysis.
-It supports cross-repository context in enterprise environments and offers sophisticated context window management with configurable sizes and token limits.
-The system can understand relationships between different parts of the codebase and provide relevant suggestions.
+Cody excels in context awareness through multiple retrieval methods, including Keyword Search, Sourcegraph Search API, and Code Graph analysis.
+It supports cross-repository context in enterprise environments and offers configurable context window sizes and token limits.
+Cody can analyze relationships between different parts of the codebase, ensuring better integration with existing development workflows.

 Cursor